• Skip to primary navigation

 • Master’s in Risk Management Compliance Specialty: Fraud and Money Laundering from EALDE Business School is an online program that offers a cross-sectional view of the concepts of Risk Management from the standpoint of regulatory compliance

-Additionally, the Certified Compliance and Ethics Professional Program (CCEP) through the Society of Corporate Compliance and Ethics (SCCE) requires participation in an intensive prerequisite course and successful passing exam.
+Additionally, the Certified Compliance and Ethics Professional Program (CCEP) through the Society of Corporate Compliance and Ethics (SCCE) requires participation in an intensive prerequisite course and a successful passing exam.

 Compliance Expert Experience